-The Association also condemns the use of ex parte injunction, jailing, setting of excessive bail, fines, firing of members, community service in lieu of other penalties, decertification of an organization as the bargaining agent, loss of association rights, and revocation or suspension of tenure, licensure, and retirement benefits in school work stoppages.
+The Association also condemns the use of ex parte injunction, jailing, setting of excessive bail, fines, firing of members, cessation or suspension of visa sponsorship, community service in lieu of other penalties, decertification of an organization as the bargaining agent, loss of association rights, and revocation or suspension of tenure, licensure, and retirement benefits in school work stoppages.
+Any strike settlement and return-to-work agreement must be written collaboratively and without punitive provisions.